Alessandra Ambrosio Rocks Skimpy Bikini In Impromptu Fashion Shoot In Ibiza

 Alessandra Ambrosio may be done with her run with Victoria’s Secret, but the 37-year-old still knows how to rock a skimpy bikini.

-The now-former VS model put her toned physique on display in a fashion shoot on a rocky beach in Ibiza on Sunday, and the Daily Mail shared plenty of pictures of it.
+The now-former Victoria’s Secret model put her toned physique on display in a fashion shoot on a rocky beach in Ibiza on Sunday, and the Daily Mail shared plenty of pictures of it.

 “The Brazilian beauty paired the strapless top and matching bottoms with a stylish straw hat that kept her long dark tresses behind her ears and a pair of sandals,” the report noted.
 “She accessorized with a pair of dark sunglasses, several bracelets and necklaces along with some dangling earrings.”

-Pictures from the Ibiza fashion shoot gained some viral attention, with many sharing them on social media and commenting on the incredible shape she is still in after nearly two decades in the spotlight.
+Pictures from the Ibiza fashion shoot gained some viral attention, with many sharing them on social media and commenting on the incredible shape she is in after nearly two decades in the spotlight.

 Ambrosio left Victoria’s Secret last year after 17 years with the company, but her modeling career appears to be far from over.
-Alessandra had just opened Zuhair Murad’s Autumn/Winter 2018-19 show in Paris last week before shooting to Ibiza for some more modeling work.
+Alessandra had just opened Zuhair Murad’s Autumn/Winter 2018-19 show in Paris last week before traveling to Ibiza for some more modeling work.

 She puts in plenty of work to stay in such great shape.
 Alessandra said she has a very strict diet and workout regiment that includes cardio, yoga, Pilates, and targeted workouts for each of her muscle groups.
 There is no time off, she said.